‘Days Of Our Lives’ Spoilers: Chloe Returns To Salem, Blows Up Thrady Reunion

 — Days of our Lives (@nbcdays) May 19, 2018

-Days of Our Lives viewers have witnessed Brady wrestle with his feelings for both of the Donovan sisters.
+Days of our Lives viewers have witnessed Brady wrestle with his feelings for both of the Donovan sisters.
 The reality of what Theresa has done for him is weighing on Brady’s mind; however, his love for Eve is still heavy in his heart.

-Brady has recently expressed his confusion to Marlena Evans (Deidre Hall) who suggests he think things through but warns him not to take too long.
+Brady has recently expressed his confusion to Marlena Evans (Deidre Hall), who suggests he think things through but warns him not to take too long.
 At the end of the May 25 episode of Days, Brady tells both Eve and Theresa that he has made a decision as to which relationship he plans on pursuing.
 Both women are waiting patiently to hear what he has to say.

 Will Brady choose Eve or Theresa? #DAYS pic.twitter.com/YBAulcQOwv